Webflow-Examples/honeypot/README.md

 Now your form is set so that sighted users and users who rely on assistive technology will never know that hidden input exists.

+### Adding ids to elements in Webflow

+In Webflow, you'll want to make sure and add ids to two elements.
+You'll need an id for your honeypot input.
+In this example we're using `work-email` for ours.
+Your form may actually have a field named that so you may need to change this up.
+Just make sure that whatever you choose has a real world naming convention so that the bot doesn't skip this field.

+You'll also need an id for your submit button in Webflow and in our example we're using `submit`.
+We'll use these in our JavaScript to check if the bot filled our honeypot input and then disable the submit button if they have.

 ### Using JavaScript to prevent submission

 Now you need to use JavaScript to prevent the form from submitting if the honeypot filled is submitted.
 What I did, was added an event on input that disables the submit button.
 Feel free to improve this or try other methods.